SergPod/spCmpnts/README.md

 ##unit spFormPlacement
 {}
-Provides simple class TAppFormIniFile on base TWinIniю It partially replaces
+Provides simple class TAppFormIniFile on base TWinIni.
+It partially replaces
 the D5 Rx FormPlacement and Lazarus TIniPropStorage Lazarus components.
  It has functions to save (Put) and restore (Get) TForm size (Width, Height) or size and position (Left, Top) and Scaled), it does not use float & round